rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 This guide is designed to provide an overview of the steps necessary to enable printing in a RhoMobile application.
 Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build your application using the Zebra printing APIs.

 ## 1- Enable Print APIs
-In the [API reference](apisummary) contains two APIs.
+The [API reference](apisummary) contains two APIs.
 The [Printing](../api/printing) API is a parent class that defines common class attributes that specific printer-type APIs will inherit.
 The [PrintingZebra](../api/printingzebra) is the printer-type API for Zebra printers.

 **To enable printing in your application, your `build.yml` must include both of these extensions**.